 Tax law and the transfer of losses: A European overview and categorization.
 Intertax, 2020, Vol. 48 (6/7), pp. 564-581; with C. Spengel

 The value of a loss: The impact of restricting tax loss transfers.
-TRR 266 Accounting for Transparency Working Paper Series No. 128 (August 2023, Update May 2025); with E. Casi, B. Stage & J. Voget
+TRR 266 Accounting for Transparency Working Paper Series No. 128; with E. Casi, B. Stage & J. Voget

-We study the economic consequences of anti-loss trafficking rules, which disallow the use of loss carry-forwards as tax shield after a substantial ownership change.
-We use staggered changes to these rules in the EU27 Member States, Norway, and the United Kingdom from 1998 to 2019 and find that limiting the transfer of tax losses reduces the number of M&A by 18%.
-The impairment is driven by loss-making targets.
-Turning to the broader impact on industry dynamics, we find decreases in survival rates of young companies in response to tighter regulations.
-Some of these start-up deaths are compensated by new firm entrants.
-Loosening of regulation spurs firm entry and survival.
-Finally, tightening (loosening) anti-loss trafficking rules impairs (increases) industry productivity, especially for R&D-intensive industries that are more prone to loss-making in their life cycle.
-This is driven by anti-loss trafficking rules muting deal synergies and risk-taking.
+We study the economic consequences of anti-loss trafficking rules, which disallow the use of loss carryforwards as a tax shield after a substantial ownership change.
+We use staggered changes to these rules in the EU27 Member States, Norway, and the United Kingdom from 1998 to 2019 and find that limiting the transfer of tax losses is related to the number of mergers and acquisitions (M&A) declining by 18%, driven by loss-making targets.
+Turning to broader industry dynamics, we find decreases in survival rates of young companies after tighter regulations.
+Loosening of regulation is associated with increased firm survival.
+Tightening (loosening) anti-loss trafficking rules is related to decreased (increased) industry productivity, especially in R&D-intensive industries that are more prone to loss-making.
+Finally, tighter anti-loss trafficking rules are associated with lower deal synergies and risk-taking.
+All effects concentrate in strict regimes.

 Mentioned in Episode 44 of the podcast "Taxes for the Masses" (by Lisa De Simone and Bridget Stomberg)